ADD-Faun/Awesome_Battleships_Game/README.md

     - no data entered
     - Blank spaces and random symbols like ! {} []
-- Set a debug_mode in the print_grid function to show computer ships when Debug_mode is True.
-Allowing to test hit, miss and win messages and test score tracking.
+- Set a debug_mode in the print_grid function to show computer ships when
+  <br>Debug_mode is True.
+Allowing to test hit, miss and win messages and
+  <br>test score tracking.

 __Bugs fixed__

-- Enteries such as symbols ] , } and empty space were being accepted when not in the accepted range and caused crashes when trying to change to an interger.
-I fixed this by adding a list of unexcepted characters.
+- Enteries such as symbols ] , } and empty space were being accepted when not in the accepted
+  <br>range and caused crashes when trying to change to an interger.
+I fixed this by adding a list
+  <br>of unexcepted characters.
 - Grid size can't be bigger than 26 as it runs out of letters. fixed by limiting grid size.
-- Grid size can't be bigger that 9 as it miss aligns the row with the column. fixed by limiting choice of grid size.
+- Grid size can't be bigger that 9 as it miss aligns the row with the column. fixed by limiting
+  <br>choice of grid size.
 - Input request was to long inside while and if statements, so set to a variable.
-- Using user input of letters made for too long code or crashes. fixed by changing letter input recieved into a number using ord(x) - 65 .
+- Using user input of letters made for too long code or crashes. fixed by changing letter input
+  <br>recieved into a number using ord(x) - 65 .

 __Remaining Bugs__